EnderShadow8/wolf-ecs/README.md

   })
 }
 ```
-However, this method has serious performance impacts (up to 10x slower) due to whims of the JS engine.
+However, this method has can sometimes have performance impacts due to whims of the JS engine.

 The more performant method of iterating queries is using a manual for loop:
 ```js